Community walks highlight rail trails: the Piscataquog and Goffstown trails

 The Tippin Rock hike was a bonus for me on a challenging day.
 I spent time on the limited section of the Ashuelot rail trail that’s open in Swanzey; much of the trail in town is closed for reconstruction.
 Once I hit the trail detour, I thought maybe I could cross the town on local roads as part of my cross-state effort.
 It didn’t take me long to realize that wasn’t a good idea.
 Those narrow curving roads with tiny shoulders were not pedestrian-friendly.

-So…there will be breaks in my route across southern New Hampshire this year.
+So…there will be long breaks in my route across southern New Hampshire this year.
 I’ll connect trails where I can.
 Along the way, I know I’ll find unexpected fun, such as that hike to Tippin Rock.

 Note for Ashuelot trail hikers and cyclists: be sure to respect the 2026 trail closure north of the southern Holbrook Road crossing.
 Heading south on the trail from there is fine.
 There’s room enough at that crossing for a car to park off the road while staying clear of the trail gate.